Daksh-Jain-intimetec/Salesforce_Training_Repo_Daksh_Jain/WEEK1/WEEK1.md

 6. Overridden Methods

-## Day 3
+## Day 3:

 1. Abstraction and Interfaces

-2. IS-A / HAS-A relationships between objects
+2. IS-A / HAS-A relationships between objects.

+## Day 4:

+Upcasting and Downcasting
+Implementing an Interface
+Legal Return Types
+Return Type Declarations
+Returning a Value
+Constructors and Instantiation
+Overloaded Constructors

+## Day 5:

+Memory Management:
+How do computers use memory?
+How does a computer program use memory?
+Stack and Heap Memory
+Garbage Collection

+# WEEK ASSIGNMENT:

+Prepare Modal classes to store User Information, Available plans, Employee Details.
+Create Enum for categories of Employee and use that.
+Write a program to add users, employees and plans to a System